lumiere000/blog/_posts/2017-10-31-python_send_mail_via_gmail.md

-configuration > actions > report problems to zabbix administrators > action add condition with host name or host group you wanted to send alert operations > edit send only to : gmail-suth-smtp update
+configuration > actions > report problems to zabbix administrators > action add condition with host name or host group you wanted to send alert operations > edit send only to : gmail-auth-smtp update
 ```